 Unsolicited Emails Referencing Coronavirus: As with telemarketing, you should be extremely wary of any unsolicited email providing information about coronavirus, even ones that claim to be from reputable organizations.
 These are likely to be scams or "phishing" attempts to get you to provide personal information or to infect your device with software viruses.
 If you accidentally open an email, delete the email and do not click on any links or otherwise engage with the sender.

 Scams Related to Government Payments: In March 2021, the federal government passed legislation that provides a third “stimulus” payment.
 For most eligible taxpayers, nothing needs to be done to receive your payment.
 Most individuals will receive $1,400 per adult and $1,400 for each child, although there are phase-outs at higher income levels.
 For most, the stimulus payments will automatically go into their bank account by direct deposit.
 Others may receive payment by paper check or debit card.
 You can see images of both the debit card and mailer on the US Department of Treasury website.
 You can also check on the status of your stimulus payment (also known as an “economic impact” payment) at https://https://www.irs.gov/coronavirus/get-my-payment.

 Don’t be fooled by scammers.
 Remember that no one from the government will ask for your personal information by phone, email, or text.
 Do not give out any of the following: your Social Security number, credit card number, bank account number, or other personal information.
 Anyone who asks for such information is a scammer.
 Additionally, don’t be fooled by scammers who claim that you were overpaid and that you must send them money back by cash, gift card, or any other form of payment.

 Most individuals received the first stimulus payment in 2020 and the second stimulus payment in late 2020 or early 2021.
-If you did not receive one of these stimulus payments and believe you are eligible, the IRS states you can claim missing payments when you file your taxes for 2020.
+If you did not receive one of these stimulus payments and believe you are eligible, the IRS states you can claim missing payments when you file your taxes.
 You can check the IRS website for updates about stimulus payments.

 Recent Consumer Alerts and Updates: